raif-s-naffah/ogc-cql2/README.md

 - [ ] Improve performance.
 - [ ] Reduce code repetition by using more macros.
 - [ ] Investigate alternative means for external clients to inject functions logic + metadata.
-- [ ] The WKT parsing machinery entry-point is private.
-Make it public.
+- [x] ~~The WKT parsing machinery entry-point is private.
+Make it public.~~ Done 2025-08-31.
-- [ ] Properly manage + handle global configurable options such as default CRS bearing in mind how it may affect conformance tests.
+- [x] ~~Properly manage + handle global configurable options such as default CRS bearing in mind how it may affect conformance tests.~~ Done 2025-09-02.
 - [ ] Add an LRU to store commonly used CRSes.